pigimonaco/EuclidMocksPipeline/README.md

   THIS IS STILL WORK IN PROGRESS

 ## Plots

+All the scripts below should be considered as example script to produce the wanted plots.

 * visualizeHOD.py [input file]: plots the Ncen(Mh,z) and Nsat(Mh,z)
   curves for the SDHOD.